 Goodenough’s boyhood did not suggest the warm, amusing, and self-assured adult to come.
 Suffering from dyslexia at a time when it was poorly understood and went untreated, Goodenough could not read at Groton, understand his lessons, or keep up in the chapel.
 Instead, he occupied himself in explorations of the woods, its animals and plants.
 Nonetheless, somehow everything finally came together.
 He won a place and an aid package at Yale, and went on to graduate summa cum laude in mathematics.

-“Don’t you know that anyone who has ever done anything significant in physics has already done it by the time he was your age?”
 After World War II, Goodenough, by then a 24-year-old Army captain posted in the Azores Archipelago off the coast of Portugal, received a telex ordering him to Washington, DC.
 Educators had stumbled on unspent budget money and advocated using it to send 21 returning Army officers through graduate studies in physics and math.
 Goodenough had taken almost no science as an undergrad but, for reasons obscured by time, a Yale math professor had added his name to the group.

 So he found himself at the University of Chicago, studying under some of the leading physicists of the era, including and Edward Teller and Enrico Fermi.
 As Goodenough registered for preliminary undergraduate classes, necessary to catch up with the others, a professor remarked, “I don’t understand you veterans.
 Don’t you know that anyone who has ever done anything significant in physics has already done it by the time he was your age?”